City establishes hotline offering free PPE for businesses

-The PPE available ranges from disposable masks, hand sanitizer, packages of disinfectant wipes, individual sanitizing wipes, gloves and protective eyewear.
+The PPE available includes disposable masks, hand sanitizer, packages of disinfectant wipes, individual sanitizing wipes, gloves and protective eyewear.
 It will be provided free while supplies last.

 Business owners can request the equipment at 304-696-5536.